Begin Again (Taylor Swift song)

-Music critics praised the gentle production, the narrative songwriting, and welcomed Swift's mature perspective on love.
+Music critics praised the gentle production and the narrative songwriting, with some welcoming Swift's mature perspective on love.
 "Begin Again" was nominated for Best Country Song at the 56th Annual Grammy Awards in 2014.
-In the United States, the single peaked at number seven on the Billboard Hot 100 and was certified platinum by the Recording Industry Association of America (RIAA).
-It peaked at number four on the Canadian Hot 100 and was certified gold by Music Canada (MC).
+In the United States, the single peaked at number seven on the Billboard Hot 100 and number 10 on Hot Country Songs, and it was certified platinum by the Recording Industry Association of America.
+It peaked at number four on the Canadian Hot 100 and received certifications in Australia, Brazil, and Canada.

 The song's accompanying music video was directed by Philip Andelman.
 Shot in Paris, the video depicts Swift strolling around the city with a male love interest.
-Swift performed "Begin Again" live at the 2012 Country Music Association Awards and included the song on the set list of the Red Tour (2013–2014).
-She released a re-recorded version of the song, titled "Begin Again (Taylor's Version)", as part of her 2021 re-recorded album Red (Taylor's Version).
+Swift performed "Begin Again" live at the 2012 Country Music Association Awards and on the Red Tour (2013–2014).
+She also sang it on certain dates of her later tours: the Reputation Tour in 2018 and the Eras Tour in 2023–2024.
+Following the 2019 dispute regarding the ownership of Swift's back catalog, she re-recorded the song as "Begin Again (Taylor's Version)" for her re-recorded album Red (Taylor's Version) (2021).

 Background and release

+Taylor Swift designated her fourth studio album, Red, as a breakup album that was inspired by a particularly intense relationship she had experienced.
+She wrote "Begin Again" in 2011, and the track was produced for Red by Swift, Nathan Chapman, and Dann Huff.
+"Begin Again" was recorded by Steve Marcantonio and mixed by Justin Niebank, with assistance from Drew Bollman, at Blackbird Studio, Nashville.
+Hank Williams mastered the track at Nashville's MasterMix studio.

-Swift quipped that the song is "about when you've gotten through a really bad relationship and you finally dust yourself off and go on that first date after a horrible breakup, and the vulnerability that goes along with all that".
-She previewed it on Good Morning America on September 24, 2012, and was released digitally on iTunes the next day, September 25.
-The song initially served as a promotional single, the first of four tracks to be released during the four weeks preceding the release of her fourth studio album Red.
-It was later announced that the song would be the second single from Red.
-An individually numbered CD single was released on October 23, 2012, exclusively to Amazon.com and Swift's official store.
+Swift previewed "Begin Again" on Good Morning America on September 24, 2012, and Big Machine Records released it for download onto iTunes the next day.
+"Begin Again" was one of the four promotional singles that preceded the release of Red, and it was later released to country radio in the United States on October 1, 2012, as the album's second single by Big Machine.
+In further promotion, an individually numbered CD single was released on October 23, 2012, to Amazon.com and Swift's official store.